 How to get a never ending happy ending

-There are three things for which man has been searching for thousands of years:
+For thousands of years there are three things which man has been searching for:

 One may argue that Alchemists of old only wanted #1 so they could, with eternal youth, have #3.
 The same applies to #2; with enough gold one could buy the most delicious of young girls which in turn would lead to #3.